Art In Fiction

 High Fashion and Intrigue in The Disappearance of Astrid Bricard by Natasha Lester

-Natasha Lester, the New York Times best-selling author of nine novels. joins me on the Art In Fiction Podcast to chat about her latest novel, The Disappearance of Astrid Bricard, listed in the Textile Arts category.
+Natasha Lester, the bestselling author of nine novels. joins me on The Art In Fiction Podcast to chat about her latest novel, The Disappearance of Astrid Bricard, listed in the Textile Arts category.

 NEW on The Art In Fiction Podcast: Watch my interview on YouTube!